152 mm gun M1910/34: Organization and employment

 According to RKKA organization, 152-mm guns were employed by corps artillery and by the Reserve of the Main Command, typically instead of 152-mm gun-howitzer M1937 (ML-20).
 Heavy gun regiments of Reserve of the Main Command had 24 pieces each.

 According to different sources, at the outbreak of Great Patriotic War the Red Army possessed either 146 M1910/34s or all 275 pieces.
 These undoubtfully saw combat in the war, though due to their limited number the details of their service are unknown.
 A few pieces were captured by Germans which adopted them as 15,2 cm K.433/2(r).

 Summary

 The second modernization of the M1910 significantly improved mobility and traverse of the gun.
 The barrel was not transported separately anymore, which meant much faster set up time.
 Improved elevation led to slightly longer range.
 However, there were still some problems.
-The elevation mechanism was combined with equilibrator in a single device - a construction which resulted in slow elevation.
+The elevation mechanism was combined with the equilibrator in a single device - a construction which resulted in slow elevation.
 The maximum elevation angle of 45° was considered insufficient.
 Some elements of the gun, mostly of the upper carriage, were hard to produce.
 As a result, more attempts to improve the design followed, eventually resulting in the 152-mm gun-howitzer M1937 (ML-20).